kenbunitag/fabos-ml-container-example/README.md

 # fabos-ml-container-example
-Example container that serves a pretrained ResNet-18 with a simple flask.
+Example container that serves a pretrained ResNet-18 with a simple flask-based webserver.

 ## Run as python app